vaamonde/ubuntu-2404/03-docker/02-portainer.md

 #pesquisando o container do Portainer-io CE no Docker Hub
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/search/
 #link de consulta do Docker Hub: https://hub.docker.com/
-#opção do comando docker: search (Search the Docker Hub for images)
+#opção do comando docker: search (Search the Docker Hub for images), portainer/portainer-ce:latest
+#(Refers to the Community Edition (CE) version of Portainer, :latest: Indicates that the latest
+#available version of the image will be used)
 docker search portainer/portainer-ce:latest
 ```